sttp-book/sttp-book/chapters/testing-techniques/domain-testing.md

 |			| (> 36, > 4.0)			| (37, in)		| in-point GPA = 4 		|
 |			| 						| (in, 4.1)		| in-point ACT = 36		|

-*These boundary points are found through the following process.
-We first find the on-point of the boundary, for instance (35, 3.6), then discover the closest inputs that would fail that partition, in this case (34, 3.6) and (35, 3.5).
-There exists one special case (= 36, >= 3.5) here.
-Since it contains an equality condition and eqaulity conditions have two off-points, there will be one more closest input that fail this partition.
-*Note that we are using in-points that are on-points too.
-This is less common, but in the case of this problem choosing anohter in-point might make the final outcome to still not change between the boundary tests we devised.*
-*For example, if we choose a GPA in-point of 3.6, the 35 and 36 ACT will have the same outcome value (as the next rule will intervene).*

 ### Strategy
 * There are 24 boundaries *(for conditions on valid inputs)*, but some are repeated.
 14 boundary tests.